DataFire/Integrations/integrations/generated/google_container/README.md

   * username `string`: The username to use for HTTP basic authentication to the master endpoint.

 ### MasterAuthorizedNetworksConfig
-* MasterAuthorizedNetworksConfig `object`: Master authorized networks is a Beta feature.
+* MasterAuthorizedNetworksConfig `object`: Configuration options for the master authorized networks feature.
+Enabled
   * cidrBlocks `array`: cidr_blocks define up to 10 external networks that could access
     * items [CidrBlock](#cidrblock)
   * enabled `boolean`: Whether or not master authorized networks is enabled.